 The standard VAT rate is 20% (it used to be 17.5% but it was increased in 2011)

 What actually is it?

-In the EU VAT is general type of consumption tax that is based on the value added to good and services, it’s worked out as a percentage.
+In the EU VAT is a general type of consumption tax that is based on the value-added to goods and services, it’s worked out as a percentage.
 For all goods and services that are bought and sold for consumption in the EU, VAT is applied.

 There are a selection of things that are exempt from VAT, for example, postage stamps, financial and property transactions.
 You can view a full list here.